D2L - Restrictions and Student Access to Quiz Tool (UW-Madison)

 If you want only specific students to have access to a quiz, select the Allow only users with special access to see this quiz radio button under "Advanced Availability" on the Restrictions tab.
 This option will allow only those who have been given special access to take the quiz.

 Currently, Learn@UW cannot assign special restrictions by group.
-To give groups special restrictions, it is recommended that the instructions for Learn@UW - Releasing a Quiz to a Group be followed in conjunction with either multiple copies of a quiz, and/or with Learn@UW - Hiding Content and Releasing Content to Groups.
+To give groups special restrictions, it is recommended that the instructions for Document 3195 is unavailable at this time. be followed in conjunction with either multiple copies of a quiz, and/or with D2L - Hiding Content and Releasing Content to Groups (UW-Madison).

 Number of attempts